-Annabelle Bexiga named to Fleetcor Technologies Board of Directors
+Annabelle Bexiga named to Fleetcor Technologies board of directors

 We couldn’t be more delighted to welcome Annabelle to our Board.
 She is a practical, accomplished and seasoned technology executive who will immediately contribute to our technology transformation plans.

 “I am an experienced Board Director and C-Suite Executive recognized for vision, strategic leadership, and successful execution of digital transformations.
 My background includes a diverse set of financial services businesses at firms such as JPMorgan Chase, TIAA, and AIG, as well as residential global experience in NY, Singapore, Tokyo, and Boston.
-I bring a strategic digital lens, as well as real-world experience in a highly-regulated industry, to the board room as an advisor and director,” points out the technology leader through her LinkedIn profile.
+I bring a strategic digital lens, as well as real-world experience in a highly-regulated industry, to the board room as an advisor and director,” Bexiga wrote on her LinkedIn profile.

 FLEETCOR announces the appointment of Annabelle Bexiga to its Board of Directors and retirement of long-time director Mark Johnson.https://t.co/ToDDnVmAMG pic.twitter.com/n4CbWSU4yf— FLEETCOR (@FLEETCOR) January 27, 2023